vkbo/novelWriter/docs/source/usage_interface.rst

 To edit a document, double-click it in the project tree, or press the :kbd:`Return` key while having it selected.
 This will open the document in the document editor.
-The editor uses a simplified markdown format.
-The format is described in the :ref:`a_ui_md` section below.
+The editor uses a markdown-like syntax for some features, and a novelWriter-specific syntax for others.
+The syntax format is described in the :ref:`a_ui_md` section below.
 The editor has a maximise button (toggles the :guilabel:`Focus Mode`) and a close button in the top-right corner.

 Any document in the project tree can also be viewed in parallel in a right hand side document viewer.
 To view a document, press :kbd:`Ctrl`:kbd:`R`, or select :guilabel:`View Document` in the